 Soon, part of phase two will include a module on race and racism, topics that Holt frequently discusses in post-adoption webinars, but that we are now working more intentionally and thoroughly into our parent education materials.

-Steve Kalb, Holt’s director of adoptee services, is working to develop this race and identity module to accompany the other stage two materials.
+Our post-adoption services team is working to develop this race and identity module to accompany the other stage two materials.
 It may include links to readings, videos and other resources, touching on topics such as white privilege, racism, and tips for talking about race with both child and teenage adoptees.

 Steve says that not all discussions from a parent to an adoptee about race have to be serious or long.
 It can be as simple as acknowledging the role race and racial stereotypes play in movies, television shows or YouTube videos.